Skip to content

 CI Overview

-The CI overview displays the execution status of GitLab-CI pipelines and jobs, including success rates and execution times for both pipelines and jobs.
+The CI Overview shows the execution status of gitlab-ci pipelines and jobs, such as the success rate and execution time of pipelines, and the success rate and execution time of jobs.

 image.png